iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 @param borderWidth — thickness of highlight in nodes <br />
 Changes the highlight color specified with `idx`.
 If you specify the `borderWidth`, it will change the border width of nodes as well.
 The default value for ``borderWidth` is 3.

-`instance.changeNumColor(n)` <br />
+`instance.changeNumHighlight(n)` <br />
 @param n — number of different colors you might use.
 It must be an integer in range **[4, 32]**<br />
 Does not changes currently setted colors if you increase the number of colors.
-The new colors will be selected randomly.
+The new colors will be generated randomly.

 ## Default Options
 ```javascript